 The best stock trading app for beginners is easy to use and offers free trades.

 Learning how to read stock charts and recognize chart patterns can unlock your success as a trader.

-A brand developer, healthcare company and wealth management group are among the IPOs expected to take place this month.
+An AI business, healthcare company and solar energy company are among the IPOs expected to take place this month.

 Owning a stock means you own part of a company and can potentially grow your wealth.
 But there is a risk of loss.

 You must be logged in to post a comment.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.